hellodk/jasper/_posts/2016-01-28-getting_familiar_with_cassandra.md

   </tr>
 </table>

-<p>Cassandra is perfect for managing large amounts of structured, semi-structured, and unstructured data across multiple data centers and the cloud.
+Cassandra is perfect for managing large amounts of structured, semi-structured, and unstructured data across multiple data centers and the cloud.
 Cassandra delivers continuous availability, linear scalability, and operational simplicity across many commodity servers with no single point of failure, along with a powerful dynamic data model designed for maximum flexibility and fast response times.
-Built-for-scale architecture means that it is capable of handling petabytes of information and thousands of concurrent users/operations per second.</p>
+Built-for-scale architecture means that it is capable of handling petabytes of information and thousands of concurrent users/operations per second.

-<p>An apache Software Foundation project, Cassandra is column oriented database and is an open source distributed database management system designed to handle large amounts of data across many commodity servers, providing high availability with no single point of failure.
+An apache Software Foundation project, Cassandra is column oriented database and is an open source distributed database management system designed to handle large amounts of data across many commodity servers, providing high availability with no single point of failure.
 Cassandra does not support joins or subqueries.
-Rather, Cassandra emphasizes denormalization through features like collections.</p>
+Rather, Cassandra emphasizes denormalization through features like collections.

 Each node in a cluster can accept read and write requests, regardless of where the data is actually located in the cluster.

 When a node goes down, read/write requests can be served from other nodes in the network.

-<p>The key components of Cassandra are as follows:</p>
+The key components of Cassandra are as follows:
 1. <code>Node</code> − It is the place where data is stored.
 <br/>
 2. <code>Data center</code> − It is a collection of related nodes.